verusbabb/Note-Taker/README.md

 This application was developed using Node, Javascript, HTML, CSS, and Express as a NPM dependency.

 ## *Installation*
-To install this application, I recommend you clone this repo to a folder on your local device.
+To install this application, it is recommended that you clone this repo to a folder on your local device.
 Open the repo in the code editor of your choice (I prefer VS Code).

 Step 1: Open an integrated terminal from index.js and the following command to install all required dependencies: